Manuel Lanzarote: Club career

 Lanzarote scored 14 goals in the 2012–13 campaign, and on 5 February 2013 he agreed a three-year deal with La Liga side RCD Espanyol, effective as of July.
 On 24 August he appeared in his first top-flight match, coming on as a late substitute and providing the assist for Thievy's last goal in a 3–1 home victory over Valencia CF.

-Lanzarote scored his first goal in the Spanish top tier on 15 September 2013, the game's only away against Granada CF through a free kick.
+Lanzarote scored his only goal in the Spanish top tier on 15 September 2013, the game's only away against Granada CF through a free kick.
 After being rarely used in 2014–15, he was loaned to second-division team Deportivo Alavés on 20 January 2015, until June.

 On 2 July 2015, Lanzarote cut ties with Espanyol.
 Two days later, the 31-year-old moved abroad for the first time in his career and signed for two years with Asteras Tripolis F.C. in Greece.
 On 29 January 2016, club and player parted ways by mutual consent and he joined Real Zaragoza on a six-month contract the following day.

-On 23 August 2017, Lanzarote signed for Indian Super League franchise FC Goa.
-On 6 June 2018, he moved to fellow league club ATK.
+On 23 August 2017, Lanzarote signed for FC Goa.
+On 6 June 2018, he moved to fellow Indian Super League franchise ATK.

 Lanzarote returned to Spain and Sabadell on 14 August 2019, helping in another promotion to the second division.
 He rejoined Sant Andreu roughly one year later, with the side now in the league below.

-On 11 January 2021, Lanzarote joined Chennaiyin FC for the remainder of the season as a injury replacement for Rafael Crivellaro, in a return to the Indian top flight.
+On 11 January 2021, Lanzarote joined Chennaiyin FC for the remainder of the season as an injury replacement for Rafael Crivellaro, in a return to the Indian top flight.